yutaplug/Aliucord/index.md

 4. Now open Aliucord and reproduce the issue
 5. Run the following command now: `adb logcat -d > logcat.txt`
 6. The generated logcat will be in your user home directory

----

-# Plugin FAQ

-**Read this before using `!plugins` command!**

-1. Type `!fakenitro` for fakenitro plugins.

-2. Don't use "Repo" plugins (PluginRepo/ThemeRepo), they are broken & outdated.
-Use PluginWeb/ThemeWeb instead.

-3. If you are looking for a plugin to fix markdown such as # headers, -# subtext, [hyperlinks](https://example.com), install MoreHighlight.

-4. To fix slash commands and bot embeds, install SlashCommandsFixBeta & ComponentsV2Beta.

-5. No, there is no plugin for RPC.

-6. No, there is no soundboard plugin.

-7. No, there is no plugin to mass/bulk delete messages/dms.

-8. No, a plugin for new/modern ui doesn't exist.
-Use [Kettu](https://github.com/C0C0B01/KettuManager/releases/download/1220/Manager.apk) if you want a React Native mod client.

-9. TapTap is better than SwipeToReply.

-10. SimpleMessageLogger has less bugs and it's lighter than normal MessageLogger, but it doesn't have a database.

-11. Don't install original AudioPlayer, it has issues and it's outdated.
-Install the [fork](https://github.com/Archimedes9500/Halkiion-rushiiMachine-aliucord-plugins/raw/builds/AudioPlayer.zip) instead.

-12. Don't use PlayableEmbeds, it's outdated and broken.
-Use [Fluff](https://github.com/yutaplug/Aliucord/raw/builds/Fluff.zip) instead.

----

-# Message links

-to do xD